pnm122/chatapp/README.md

 * Allow for deleting groups potentially

 ### Known issues
+* Group name overflows if long enough on the right screen size
 * AuthStateChanges not updating for some reason after signing out
 * Scroll to bottom on new message is a little buggy?
 Doesn't always go all the way to the bottom
 * setState() being called after widget destruction in (i think) groups.dart